Hannah Tyrrell: Ireland international

 On 6 February 2015 Tyrrell made her debut for the Ireland women's national rugby union team in the 2015 Women's Six Nations Championship against Italy.
 In her debut season, Tyrrell helped Ireland win the championship.
 Tyrrell also represented Ireland at the 2017 Women's Rugby World Cup.

 Tyrrell has also played for the Ireland women's national rugby sevens team in the World Rugby Women's Sevens Series.
 In February 2017 Tyrrell, together with Alison Miller and Sene Naoupu, was controversially withdrawn from Ireland's 2017 Women's Six Nations Championship squad in order to represent the Ireland Sevens in the 2017 USA Women's Sevens.
 The Ireland women's Sevens were chasing a top eight finish in the 2016–17 World Rugby Women's Sevens Series in order to qualify for the 2018 Rugby World Cup Sevens.

 Tyrrell was also part of Ireland's bid to qualify for the Tokyo Olympics Rugby Sevens.
 Their qualification bid ended when they were beaten by England in the quarter-finals of a Qualifying tournament in Kazan in July 2019.

-She won 30 caps for Ireland's Sevens team from 2014-2020.
+She won 30 caps for Ireland's Sevens team from 2014 to 2020.

-In October 2020 she returned to the Ireland XV squad after a six year absence while playing Sevens.
+In October 2020 she returned to the Ireland XV squad after a six-year absence while playing Sevens.
 She had previously played wing or full-back but Adam Griggs gave her a new role at out-half in which she excelled in the final game of the 2020 Women's Six Nations.

 She was Ireland's first-choice out-half and place-kicker for the 2021 Women's Six Nations.
-The opening game, against Wales, came a day after she was due to marry her fiancee Sorcha Turnbull but their wedding was postponed because of the Covid-19 pandemic.
+The opening game, against Wales, came a day after she was due to marry her fiancée Sorcha Turnbull but their wedding was postponed because of the COVID-19 pandemic.

 Tyrrell has 20 caps for the Ireland women's national rugby union team and has scored 42 points.

 She announced her retirement from international rugby at the end of the 2021 season.